Ex-ICBC Credit Suisse duo readies China hedge fund as reforms lure investors

 The hedge fund will trade Chinese shares listed in Hong Kong and the United States.

-Hedge funds investing in Greater China returned 17 percent through November this year, according to data from Eurekahedge, outpacing a 4 percent gain in the MSCI China index .MSCICN.
+Hedge funds investing in Greater China returned 17 percent through November this year, according to data from Eurekahedge, outpacing a 4 percent gain in the MSCI China index.
 Asia hedge funds returned 14.4 percent during the period.

 The outperformance by China hedge funds has drawn investors, with their collective assets rising to $12.9 billion in October, the highest level on record and 16 percent higher than the pre-crisis peak, according to Eurekahedge.

-ICBC Credit Suisse Asset Management is a joint venture between Industrial and Commercial Bank of China Ltd (601398.SS) (1398.HK), the world’s largest bank by assets, and Credit Suisse CSGN.VX.
+ICBC Credit Suisse Asset Management is a joint venture between Industrial and Commercial Bank of China Ltd , the world’s largest bank by assets, and Credit Suisse .

 Hao and Weng have initial capital of $20 million from friends and family, institutions and senior management of their previous firm, Weng said, adding they were in talks with ICBC Credit Suisse to be a potential investor in their fund.